 Low milk supply

 As a new mum, breastfeeding got off to a rocky start.
 Despite latching my baby on every two to three hours and working the breast pump, my milk supply somehow failed to flow!
 I admit that this stressed me out at that time, as I was not able to provide for and nourish my crying, hungry baby.
-When I went back to the pediatrician three days after our discharge, she shared that my baby is not gaining weight well, and is not wetting and soiling her diapers enough.
-Then the pediatrician suggested that I pump to show how much my baby was drinking each time.
+When I went back to the paediatrician three days after our discharge, she shared that my baby is not gaining weight well, and is not wetting and soiling her diapers enough.
+Then the paediatrician suggested that I pump to show how much my baby was drinking each time.
 To my horror, it was less than 10ml from both breasts!

 Although I have read that babies may experience nipple confusion after bottle feeding or may not want to go back to breast milk after tasting the sweetness in formula milk, it seemed I did not have a choice.
 I could not bear to see my baby girl going hungry.
 Hence, I started supplementing my baby’s feeds with formula milk through bottle feeding.

 Interestingly, putting my baby on the formula took the pressure off of me, and my milk supply began to stabilise.
 I guess it is true that all mothers just want to see their baby happy and healthy!
 In weeks 3 to 4, my milk supply started building up, and I was ready to breastfeed my little one again.
 I also drank more fluids to hopefully help with milk production.